Still filled with doubt, Hotaru enlists Stella to help her uncover the truth about Saito.

-Hotaru had a problem.
-Saito might be a murderer.
-But, she had no proof.
-Just a broken down confession.
+Hotaru had a problem: Saito might be a murderer, but she had no proof, just a broken-down confession.
 Sure, that was useful, but she still had doubts.
-Actually, the loli demon didn’t know what to believe.
-Best to investigate.
-Thing was, Hotaru didn’t know where to start.
+Actually, the loli demon didn't know what to believe.
+Thing was, Hotaru didn't know where to start.

 The loli demon thought about her situation when she heard shouting down the street.
 Curious, she decided to take a look.
 Stella stood outside an ATM, screaming.

-“How did I lose that much money?!?” she screamed.
-“That bastard!!!”
+"How the fuck did I lose that much money?" she screamed.
+"That bastard!"
 She looked up and saw Hotaru.

 "I'm looking for a friend," she said.
 Stella looked at her.

 "Yeah," the loli demon replied.
 "I might need some help."

 "And you're asking me?"
 Stella asked, narrowing her eyes at her.

 Stella shrugged.
 "Whatever, does this friend have an address?"

 "Here," Hotaru said as she reached into her shorts pocket and pulled out a small piece of paper.
 Stella read it over.